mina-deploy/mina-docs/source/upgrading.md

 ## Upgrading to v0.2.0

+Note: these are upgrade notes to the *unreleased* v0.2.0 version due to be released soon.

 Mina v0.2.0 is backwards-compatible, except for the deprecated `:revision` setting (which wasn't widely used anyway).
 However, Mina 0.2.0 adds new features and conveniences that may make it easier to